 "stop" and "clear".
 The main signals (Hauptsignal) may show "line

-clear with medium speed" as well as some other aspects like "stop, shunting
+clear with slow speed" (i.e. 40 km/h), as well as some other aspects like "stop, shunting

-permitted" or give an indication of what speed exactly is allowed (by a speed
+permitted" or give an indication of which speed exactly is allowed

 expect at the main signal.